 Hair loss in dogs can also occur due to nutritional deficiencies, the presence of which would otherwise support the development of healthy skin and hair.
 Keratin, the core component of hair, needs sulfur amino acids to be synthesized properly; without these, your dog might have slow hair growth, their hair may feel brittle and eventually they'll suffer from hair loss.
 Similarly, biotin is a key nutrient in supporting healthy skin and hair and protecting against complaints, such as hair loss.

 If your dog is experiencing hair loss, it may also be one sign of a more complex problem.
 Ovarian or testicular tumors, particularly in older dogs, can cause localized hair loss—the tumor secretes hormones that disturb the natural sexual cycle and growth of healthy hair.
-Cushing’s disease, a common problem in the dog population, can also cause hair loss.
-This is where a tumor develops, which leads to your dog’s adrenal gland producing too much cortisol, resulting in obesity, hair loss, dark patches and several other behavioral signs.
+Canine Cushing’s disease, where a developing tumor leads to the overproduction of cortisol in your dog’s adrenal gland, can also cause hair loss.
+Other Canine Cushing's disease symptoms could include obesity, dark patches and several behavioral symptoms.
 Another condition, hypothyroidism—when your dog’s hormone production is underactive—can have hair loss as one of its signs.

 Protecting against hair loss